AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 * Verify some basic components like timer, interrupt controller
 * Find and verify main memory

+The boot will proceed if and only if POST finds no problem.

 ## Master Boot Record

-Right after POST, the BIOS checks bootable devices (Any  piece of hardware that can store files) for a boot signature, which is in a boot sector known as **MBR** (sector number 0, See Below Image).
+Right after POST, the BIOS checks bootable devices (Any  piece of hardware that can store files) for a boot signature, which is in a boot sector known as **MBR**.
+MBR is assumed to reside on the 1st sector on 1st track of a cylinder, under first head (See Image below).
 The boot signature contains bytes sequence 0x55, 0xAA at bytes offset 510 and 511 respectively.
 When the BIOS find such MBR, it is loaded into memory at 0x7c00 and the executation is transfered to MBR.
 Note the MBR cannot exceeds 512 bytes or one sector due to historical reasons (Someone arbitrarily decided the size.
 Then the design got popular and it became a standard.)

 <!-- TODO: Remember to add link to Partition Table-->
 The MBR contains a bootstrap program and Partition Table.
 The first 440 bytes of the MBR contains so called bootstrap code.
 Give the limited size of the code, a typical bootstrap code job is to load other code from the disk and transfer control to that code to do other booting jobs, especially loading kernel into memory.